 Sony has announced the Xperia A2 in Japan, where it will be available for NTT DoCoMo.
 This is the phone that could potentially be branded as the Z2 Compact if it ships internationally, though it's far more similar to the Z1 Compact in power and size than the Z2.
 This device appears to be more about offering a more affordable offering than the same device in a smaller package.

 The water and dust resistant Xperia A2 has a 4.3-inch display, a 2.2GHz quad-core Snapdragon MSM8974 processor, 2GB of RAM, and 16GB of internal storage supplemented by a microSD card slot.
-It has a 20.7MP camera on the back, a 2.2MP shooter on the front, and a 2300mAh battery powering it all.
 Read More

 When the specs of the supposed LG Optimus G Pro leaked last week, it seemed almost too good to be true – like one of those fanboy wishlists you see populating forums and sub-Reddits across the web.
 Now Japanese carrier NTT DoCoMo has announced the device as part of its DoCoMo Next 2013 Spring lineup, and the reality matches the leak quite well.

 The LG Optimus G Pro will be following the trend of big and beautiful screens.
 Read More

 The Optimus G on Japan's Docomo network is an interesting device, as it ships with a mandatory access control system that basically prevents remounting system, reading boot, executing tasks with root privileges, and things of that nature.
 Thus, the root process for this version of the Optimus G was a tricky one.

 A backdoor found by Android hacker giantpune will be used, which allows the bootloader to be unlocked, a modified boot.img to be flashed, and some security features to be disabled – ultimately allowing root access to be achieved.
 Read More